oger000/ogerarch/README.md

 ## Update
 Make a Backup!
 For update move the current program files out of the way to a backup directory to avoid problems with zombie files.
 Afterwards follow the instructions in `Install` and move the local config file and the autobackup files to the new install.

-For windows there exists the dos-batch file ``, that should handle all for you.
+For windows there exists the dos-batch file `dev-info/ogerarch-update-windows.bat`, that should handle all for you.
+Having a backup is up to you.

 ## Usage
+- Create "Stammdaten -> Firma" to be included into pdf-output.
+- You can predefine other masterdata too, but everything works fine without.
+In most cases arbitrary input is possible and the existing input values are provided for selection.
+- Be happy &#9786;

 ## Development
-Clone the source from github.
-Initiating the submodules is a mess in git, but the script `dev-info/git-submodule-firstrun.sh` should do the job for you.
+See `dev-info/README-DEV.md`.